-Figure 31 : Schematic representation of the three steps of the delta road load method
+The three steps of the delta road load method are illustrated in the schematic representation below:

-377. The Japanese proposal has been discussed in the Annex 4 task force and WLTP IWG, and was in principle agreed within the groups.
-However, following the logic of the interpolation approach in the GTR, it was pointed out that using roadload family framework is the best way to incorporate this approach.
+377. The Japanese proposal has been discussed in the Annex 4 Task Force and WLTP IWG, and was in principle agreed within the groups.
+However, following the logic of the interpolation approach in the GTR, it was pointed out that using road load family framework is the best way to incorporate this approach.

-378. At the end of the discussion in the meeting of WLTP IWG #17 at The Hague, the following requirements were agreed:
+378. At the end of the discussion at the seventeenth meeting of the WLTP IWG at The Hague, the following requirements were agreed upon:

-- (a) The idea of the delta friction is applied to the road load family by creating another road load family with a delta friction offset (Paragraph 4.2.1.2.3.4. of Annex 4). - (b) Vehicles which form two different road load families can be within the same interpolation family and share the same interpolation line when this delta method is applied (Paragraph 4.2.1.3.1. of Annex 4). - (c) In this case, the road load and cycle energy demand to be used for the CO2 interpolation calculation should be determined from the road load family applicable to that vehicle (Paragraph 3.2.3.2.2. and 3.2.3.2.3. of Annex 7). - (d) Vehicle H and L of interpolation family may be derived from different road load families, when this delta method is used (Paragraph 4.2.1.3.1. of Annex 4 and 2.3.1. of Annex 6).
+- (a) The idea of the delta friction is applied to the road load family by creating another road load family with a delta friction offset (paragraph 4.2.1.2.3.4. of Annex 4); - (b) Vehicles which form two different road load families can be within the same interpolation family and share the same interpolation line when this delta method is applied (paragraph 4.2.1.3.1. of Annex 4);

+- (c) In this case, the road load and cycle energy demand to be used for the CO_2 interpolation calculation should be determined from the road load family applicable to that vehicle (paragraphs 3.2.3.2.2. and 3.2.3.2.3. of Annex 7); - (d) Vehicle H and L of interpolation family may be derived from different road load families, when this delta method is used (paragraph 4.2.1.3.1. of Annex 4 and paragraph 2.3.1. of Annex 6).

-379. During the development process, a ristriction to this metheod was also discussed and it was decided that this method can be used only when the delta road load is 25 N or lower.
-The proposed 25 N was based on the test to test variation of 5 % for a coastdown test.
-This limit may be reassessed in the future when there is more data is available (Paragraph 6.8. of Annex 4).
+379. During the development process, a restriction to this method was also discussed and it was decided that this method can be used only when the delta road load is 25 N or lower.
+The proposed 25 N was based on the test to test variation of 5 per cent for a coastdown test.
+This limit may be reassessed in the future when more data are available (paragraph 6.8. of Annex 4).

-380. It should also be mentioned that the roller radius correction factor requirement was also amended with this delta method in mind.
-It has been set to a more conservative value to avoid that it would lead to unjustly favourable results.
-(Paragraph 6.6.3. of Annex 4).
+380. It should be mentioned that the roller radius correction factor requirement was also amended with this delta method in mind.
+It has been set to a more conservative value to avoid that it would lead to unjustly favourable results (paragraph 6.6.3. of Annex 4).